English/Humanities

 Fall/Spring, 3 credit hours

-Prerequisite: Expository Writing (ENGL 101) OR Oral and Written Expression (ENGL 102) AND one literature course AND 30 credit hours earned with a cumulative GPA of 2.0 OR permission of the instructor.
-Creative Writing (ENGL 221) strongly suggested as a prerequisite.
+Prerequisite: Composition and the Spoken Word (ENGL 101) AND one literature course AND 30 credit hours earned OR permission of the instructor.

 ENGL 291-295, 391-395 OR 491-495 SPECIAL TOPICS IN ENGLISH